meveo-org/mv-spinner/README.md

   precision="1"                           // indicate the precision when the step is a decimal value
                                           // between 0 and 1, otherwise, the increment/decrement value
                                           // will not be precise
-  placeholder="Enter text here"           // placeholder shown on spinner when no value is entered yet rounded                                 // the spinner is rendered with rounded ends has-error                               // the spinner is rendered with error borders
+  min="1"                                 // set the minimum value for the spinner max="10"                                // set the maximum value for the spinner placeholder="Enter text here"           // placeholder shown on spinner when no value is entered yet rounded                                 // the spinner is rendered with rounded ends has-error                               // the spinner is rendered with error borders